Full

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 13 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 13 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 340 of Meeus index or 1293 from Brown series.

 The length of the current synodic month is 5 hours and 41 minutes shorter than the mean synodic month length.
 It is 28 minutes longer compared to 21st century's shortest synodic month length.

-12 days after point of perigee on 4 July 2027 at 20:55 in ♋ Cancer.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next day, until the Moon reaches the point of next apogee on 19 July 2027 at 11:52 in ♒ Aquarius.
+12 days since point of perigee on 4 July 2027 at 20:55 in ♋ Cancer the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next day until the Moon reaches the point of next apogee on 19 July 2027 at 11:52 in ♒ Aquarius.

 The Moon is 403 876 km (250 957 mi) away from Earth and getting further over the next day until the point apogee when Earth-Moon distance is going to be 406 217 km (252 412 mi).

-11 days after descending node on 6 July 2027 at 02:14 in ♌ Leo.
-The Moon is located south of the ecliptic over the following 2 days, until the lunar orbit crosses from South to North in ascending node on 19 July 2027 at 23:33 in ♒ Aquarius.
+11 days after descending node on 6 July 2027 at 02:14 in ♌ Leo the Moon is positioned south of the ecliptic over the following 2 days until the lunar crosses the ecliptic again from South to North in ascending node on 19 July 2027 at 23:33 in ♒ Aquarius.

-1 day since the previous standstill on 15 July 2027 at 20:16 in ♐ Sagittarius when the Moon has reached South declination of ∠-27.184°, the lunar orbit is extending northward over the next 12 days to face maximum declination of ∠27.208° at the point of next northern standstill on 30 July 2027 at 05:47 in ♊ Gemini.
+1 day since the last southern standstill on 15 July 2027 at 20:16 in ♐ Sagittarius when the Moon has reached South declination of ∠-27.184° the lunar orbit is extending northward over the next 12 days to face maximum declination of ∠27.208° at the point of next northern standstill on 30 July 2027 at 05:47 in ♊ Gemini.

 In 1 day on 18 July 2027 at 15:45 in ♑ Capricorn the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.